scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 communication, machine-readable structure for discovery, and references that connect claims to evidence.

-As I once more hunt for my next paying gig, I again face my nemesis: updating my résumé, CV, professional profile, or whatever we're calling the bloody thing this week.
+As I once more hunt for my next paying gig ([LinkedIn](https://www.linkedin.com/in/scott-galloway-91608691/)), I again face my nemesis: updating my résumé, CV, professional profile, or whatever we're calling the bloody thing this week.
 I have 35 years of professional experience and more than 50 gigs across full-time and contract work.
 Some lasted years.
 Some lasted weeks and involved